 This application has major errors and omissions, and implementation of the project as presented would be in violation of numerous State and Federal laws.
-This is one of the most environmentally destructive Cannabis projects that the Redbud Audubon Society has ever reviewed, and we believe the project must be rejected on multiple grounds, as set forth below.
+We believe the project must be rejected on multiple grounds, as set forth below.

-- The original reconnaissance-level Biological Assessment (BA) performed by Pinecrest Environmental dated December 9, 2020, clearly shows in Figure 3 that there are potential wetlands in and around the proposed cultivation areas.
-The Analytical Environmental Services (AES) report dated February 11, 2022, also describes jurisdictional wetlands distributed throughout the site.
-Despite this, a protocol-level wetland delineation was never performed.
+- The original reconnaissance-level BA performed by Pinecrest Environmental dated December 9, 2020, clearly shows in Figure 3 that there are potential wetlands in and around the proposed cultivation areas.
+The AES report dated February 11, 2022, also describes jurisdictional wetlands distributed throughout the site.
+Despite this, a protocollevel wetland delineation was never performed.
 A protocol-level wetland delineation must be performed to verify the precise extent of wetlands onsite subject to U.S. Army Corps of Engineers (ACOE) and/or Regional Water Quality Control Board (RWQCB) jurisdiction, and not doing so would be in violation of the Federal Clean Water Act (CWA) and/or the California Environmental Quality Act (CEQA).
 The fact that no protocol-level wetland delineation was ever performed is a major omission.

 - The original BA by Pinecrest states that two special-status chaparral plant species were identified onsite: Scrub oak (Quercus dumosa; CNPS List 1B.1) and Konocti manzanita (Arctostaphylos manzanita ssp. elegans; CNPS List 1B.3).
-The AES report makes the incorrect statement that no special-status species were observed onsite (p.16) and also says that 0.4 acre of chaparral will have to be removed during the course of project implementation (p.15).
-A minimum of three (3) appropriately timed protocol-level rare plant surveys must be conducted specifically in the chaparral habitats onsite to identify the location and extent of the populations of the two special-status chaparral species, quantify the number of individuals of special-status species to be removed, and propose specific mitigation measures to be implemented for the loss of special-status species and their habitat.
+The AES Montrose identified Quercus dumosa (pg.
+88 of the BA but apparently did not recognize the significance of this tree and made the incorrect statement that no special-status species were observed on-site.
+Note the report states that 0.4 acre of chaparral will have to be removed during the course of the project implementation (p.15) but the applicant restricted the scope of the bio surveys and they, neither Pinecrest Environmental or AES Montrose, did not study the portion of the roadway requiring improvements going through the leather oak chaparral (over a mile of road).
+The county estimates over 108,000 cubic yards of disturbance for road improvements on the private parcels and 6,500 cubic yards of disturbance of the county parcels.
+A minimum of three (3) appropriately timed protocol-level rare plant surveys must be conducted specifically in the chaparral habitats onsite to identify the location and extent of the populations of the two special-status chaparral species, quantify the number of individuals of specialstatus species to be removed, and propose specific mitigation measures to be implemented for the loss of special-status species and their habitat.
 Without considering these special-status plant species onsite the project would be in violation of the California Environmental Quality Act (CEQA).
-The incorrect statement that no special-status plant species occur onsite despite plans to eliminate almost a half-acre of chaparral is a major omission.
+The incorrect statement that no specialstatus plant species occur onsite despite plans to eliminate almost a half-acre of chaparral is a major omission.